joinpursuit/capstone/ideation/README.md

 - A brief summary of the idea
 - Which industry does this app belong to?
-- Who is this product for (customer persona)
+- Who is this product for (customer persona)?
 - What problem does it solve?
 - Why is this problem important?
 - What are the customers doing to currently solve the problem?